 Seeking a no-fault divorce saves the ordeal and costs associated with proving one party's wrongdoing.
 However, no-fault divorce should not be confused with uncontested divorce.
 Even a generally amicable divorce often involves some contested issues, and you should contact an experienced lawyer to protect your rights and interests.

 Both parties' agreement to get a divorce is not sufficient to achieve a settlement.
-The desire to "get it over with" is common, but the reality is that all marital issues must be resolved for our courts to grant a divorce.
-The real challenges are in resolving major marital issues such as: Child custody and visitation, as well as child support (if any minor children are involved), Alimony/spousal support (if sought by either party) and Property division, covering all marital assets and debts.
+The desire to "get it over with" is common, but the reality is that all marital issues must be resolved for the courts to grant a divorce.
+The real challenges are in resolving major marital issues such as: child custody/visitation, child support (if any minor children are involved), alimony/spousal support (if sought by either party), and property division, covering all marital assets and debts.

-In cases were a no-fault uncontested divorce is appropriate your divorce can often be completed in about 90 days for a flat fee.
+In Pennsylvania divorce cases where a no-fault uncontested divorce is appropriate, the divorce can often be completed in about 90 days for a flat fee.